iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 ---
 ### **Non-Expansive Operators**
-Fimrly Non-expansive is a subset of operator that has a Lipschitz constant of one.
+Firmly Non-expansive is a subset of operator that has a Lipschitz constant of one.
 All properties of the non-expansive operators are applicable to the class of firmly non-expansive operators.
 There are many subcategories of firmly non-expansive operator and we will only discuss the properties of the class of the firmly non-expansive operator.